 The Open Systems Pharmacology Suite contains different software tools and has been designed using a modular concept to allow efficient multi-scale modeling and simulation.
-The overall platform with its various software tools is implemented in a modular way as will be explained in more detail in “Modular Structure”.
+The overall platform with its various software tools is implemented in a modular way explained in the Modular Structure section.
 The central software tools PK-Sim® and MoBi® make use of building blocks as introduced in PK-Sim® and its building blocks and MoBi® and its building blocks.

-While PK-Sim® is based on a whole-body concept, the focus of its counterpart, MoBi®, is at the molecular level.
+PK-Sim® is based on a whole-body concept, the focus of its counterpart, MoBi®, is at the molecular level.
 However, both tools extend to additional physiological scales as illustrated below.

-PK-Sim® uses building blocks that are grouped into Individuals, Populations, Compounds, Formulations, Administration Protocols, Events, and Observed Data.
+PK-Sim® uses building blocks that are grouped into Individuals, Populations, Compounds, Formulations, Administration Protocols, Events, Observers and Observed Data.
 The different building blocks are described in detail in “Working with PK-Sim®”.
 Building blocks from these groups are combined to produce a model.
 The advantage of building blocks is that they can be reused.
 For example, after having established a model for a drug after single dose intravenous administration to an animal species, just substitute the individual by a suitably parameterized virtual human population and obtain a first in man simulation model.
 Further substitute the formulation, to obtain a controlled-release per oral simulation model, substitute the protocol to a obtain a multiple dose simulation model, or substitute the compound to obtain a simulation model for another drug.

 De novo model establishment and simulation is supported by graphical tools and building blocks to support expert users.
-MoBi® [uses building blocks that are grouped into Molecules, Reactions, Spatial Structures, Passive Transports, Observers, Events, Molecule Start Values, Parameter Start Values, and Observed Data.
-The different building blocks are described in detail in Part IV, “Working with MoBi®”.
+MoBi® uses building blocks that are grouped into Molecules, Reactions, Spatial Structures, Passive Transports, Observers, Events, Molecule Start Values, Parameter Start Values, and Observed Data.
+The different building blocks are described in detail in Working with MoBi®.
 Building blocks out of the above-mentioned groups can be combined to generate models.
 The advantage of building blocks is that they can be reused.
-For example, a different set of starting values may define a new scenario, situation, or individual.
-Refine a Reaction(s) network and update it in all tissues where it should be considered.
+Examples:

 The modular architecture of the software platform is outlined in screenshot below.